liberfa/erfa/README.rst

 * Typos have been corrected in the documentation of atco13 and atio13 (see https://github.com/liberfa/erfa/issues/29).

-Note: Issues identified in ERFA should always be reported upstream to SOFA at sofa@ukho.gov.uk.
+Note that issues identified in ERFA should generally also be reported upstream to SOFA at sofa@ukho.gov.uk.

 Building and installing ERFA
 ----------------------------